ouspg/trytls/stubs/README.md

 ## Stubs

-Example code (stubs) using TLS in different languages and libraries live in here.
+Stubs in different languages and libraries live in here.
 You can contribute your stub here or just BYOR (Bring Your Own Repository).

-These stubs should attempt to use the chosen language and library properly to establish a secure TLS connection to the given destination.
+The stubs should attempt to use the chosen language and library properly to establish a secure TLS connection to the given destination.

 "Have you heard of the TryTLS tester who lost his hands?
 He only had stubs left."